 The generation now entering the workforce will never use a payphone, never write a check, never get off the couch to turn the channel, and never look up movie times in the newspaper.
 Things that all seemed normal and permanent to those of us over 40 are simply not things anymore.
-The digital age is upon us, and we can make calls from anywhere, send money with a click, click through hundreds of channels, and buy movie tickets with an app.
-Change isn’t always easy, but for those who embrace them, new ways of doing things make us more efficient, better connected, and more flexible.
+The internet age is upon us, and we can make calls from anywhere, send money with a click, watch shows on-demand, and buy movie tickets with an app.
+Change isn’t always easy, but new ways of doing things make us more efficient, better connected, and more flexible.

 What is Digital Continuous Improvement?

 Digital continuous improvement is a structured, organization-wide, every-day approach to achieving long-term goals aided by software designed for the purpose.
 Everyone in the organization is expected to contribute, and small wins are celebrated.

 What Are the Benefits of Digital Continuous Improvement?

 Visual Management: If you are using analog tools for improvement work, it is impossible to get a picture of what is happening across the organization.
 By making the information digital and accessible, leaders can easily see which projects are underway, who is engaged in improvement, and what areas of the organization are impacted.
 Even individual contributors get a dashboard that shows their activities, assignments, and goals all in one place.

 Productive Cross-functional Collaboration: Working with people in multiple departments to solve problems can be a challenge if there isn’t a central platform for coordinating efforts.
 When everyone is working with a single source of the truth, communication is improved, and work moves along faster.